MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

     ![View application](media/embed-sample-for-customers/embed-sample-for-customers-035.png)

 For a full sample of using the JavaScript API, you can use the [Playground tool ](https://microsoft.github.io/PowerBI-JavaScript/demo).
 This is a quick way to play with different types of Power BI Embedded samples.
-You also can get more Information about the JavaScript API by visitng the[PowerBI-JavaScript wiki](https://github.com/Microsoft/powerbi-javascript/wiki) page.
+You also can get more Information about the JavaScript API by visitng the [PowerBI-JavaScript wiki](https://github.com/Microsoft/powerbi-javascript/wiki) page.

 For further questions about Power BI Embedded, please visit the [FAQ](embedded-faq.md) page.
-If you are having issues with Power Bi Embedded within your application then please visit the [troubleshoot](embedded-troubleshoot.md) page.
+If you are having issues with Power Bi Embedded within your application, then please visit the [troubleshoot](embedded-troubleshoot.md) page.

 More questions?
 [Try asking the Power BI Community](http://community.powerbi.com/)